Private Health Insurance Rebate Tiers

 Is your rebate tier changing?

-Nominating or changing your rebate tier.
+Nominate or change your rebate tier.

-The rebate (%) will change on 1 April 2026
+The rebate (%) changed on 1 April 2026

 The Australian Government reviews the rebate every year and adjusts it annually on 1 April.
 This means that the rebate percentages may vary from year to year.
-They will also vary from person to person, depending on age and income.
+They will also vary from person to person, depending on your age and income.

 Things to know